-The Welsh county of Ceredigion, known for centuries in English as Cardiganshire, has long been associated with a gold lion reguardant (looking backwards) on a black field.
-This design was attributed as the arms of the ancient Welsh ruler Gwaithfoed and his kingdom of Ceredigion, from which the modern county derives and was incorporated into the arms
+The Welsh county of Ceredigion, known for centuries in English as Cardiganshire, has long been associated with a reguardant lion (looking backwards).
+This design was attributed as the arms of the ancient Welsh ruler Gwaithfoed and his kingdom of Ceredigion, from which the modern county derives.

-Such switching of the colours of field and charge in attributed arms is not uncommon in early Welsh heraldry and this is the form used by the locally important Pryse family, descendants of Gwaithfoed but by the twentieth century, the council’s use of the gold lion on black indicates that this had become the established form and the locally familiar design.
+It should also be noted that such switching of the colours of field and charge in attributed arms is not uncommon in early Welsh heraldry.
+Perhaps the version with a gold lion on black was an alternative arrangement that persisted; by the twentieth century, the council’s use of this alternative certainly provided a distinction from the arms of the prominent local family, an emblem specifically representing the county as an entity in its own right.
+The subsequent use of the emblem for this very purpose, by the Dyfed administration, indicates that this had become the established form and the locally familiar design.
 This preferred pattern is now used locally, as seen at the Castle Hotel, Aberaeron, in the county in the Summer of 2014

-Gwaithfoed’s reverse facing lion is also used, in varying colours, as a club badge by Aberystwyth Rugby Club, based n the county
+Gwaithfoed’s reverse facing lion is also used, in varying colours, as a club badge by Aberystwyth Rugby Club.

 A modern form of the Ceredigion lion is further used as its badge by the Aberystwyth based Penglais Comprehensive School